-Slopes of all difficulty levels will make the hearts of beginners as well as experts beat faster.
-Optimally prepared slopes and primarily wide runs await guests in Hochzillertal as well as in Hochfügen.
-The slopes in the upper part of the resort lead over open terrain.
-In the lower part, the runs lead through forest glades down to the valley.
-The majority of the slopes are intermediate and suitable for most skiers.
+Slopes of all difficulty levels promise fun for beginners as well as experts.
+Visitors can look forward to optimally prepared slopes and mainly wide runs in the Hochzillertal and Hochfügen ski areas.
+The slopes in the upper area lead over treeless terrain.
+Further down, the runs lead through forest glades down to the valley.
+The majority of the slopes are intermediate to easy and suitable for most skiers.

-Valley run available Valley runs with snow-making capabilities lead to Aschau, Kaltenbach and Hochfügen.
-A ski bus takes you back to the lift in Aschau.
+Valley run available Valley runs with snow-making capabilities lead to Kaltenbach, Hochfügen and Aschau.
+From Aschau, the only way back to the lift in Kaltenbach is by ski bus.
 Kaltenbach and Hochfügen have direct lift connections.

 above tree line